 The financial services industry is highly competitive.
 The Company competes with the wealth management divisions of major chartered banks in Canada, national independent wealth managers, insurance companies, mutual fund companies, private equity, investment management firms, and boutique wealth managers.
 Some of these competitors have, and potential future competitors may have, greater technical, financial, marketing, distribution, or other resources than the Company.
 Many of these competing entities have a greater number of personnel and better access to capital.
-Larger competitors may have a greater number of personnel and services.
+Larger competitors may have a greater number and variety of distribution outlets for their products and services.
 Competition could have a material adverse effect on the Company's profitability, and there can be no assurance that the Company will maintain its competitive standing or market share, which may adversely affect its business, financial condition, or operating results.